Starting a new business? Get 40% off our accountancy services for 3 months! 😀

 The grant is for claims which cover 1st November 2020 onwards, though employers have not yet been told when they’ll be able to submit their claims for that period.

-The Coronavirus Job Retention Scheme has now been further extended, and will operate until the end of April 2021.
-The Chancellor confirmed an additional month of support beyond the previous end date of March, in an announcement on 17th December 2020.
+The Coronavirus Job Retention Scheme has now been further extended, and will operate until the end of September 2021.

 To use the Coronavirus Job Retention Scheme, you will need to report: